junia3/LayerwiseTTA/README.md

 # Layer-wise Auto-Weighting for Non-Stationary Test-Time Adaptation

-Official Code for [Layer-wise Auto-Weighting for Non-Stationary Test-Time Adaptation](link), published in WACV 2024.
-This repository includes other continual test-time adaptation methods for classification.
+**Official Code** for [Layer-wise Auto-Weighting for Non-Stationary Test-Time Adaptation](link), published in **WACV 2024**.
+This repository includes other continual/gradual test-time adaptation methods for classification.

 We refer to our approach as ```LAW(Layer-wise Auto-Weighting)``` for a simplicity.